pedrosk/cap_linux_intro/Readme.md

 - 1995 - Windows 95 (Network)
 .....
 ## Commands:
-`whoaim` - command returns who is logging in
+- `whoaim` - command returns who is logging in
-'who' - lists who is logged in to the machine (all users) `passwd` -change your password there are other options : e set expiration i make inactive s status
+'who' - lists who is logged in to the machine (all users)
+- `passwd` -change your password there are other options :
+  \-e set expiration
+   \-i make inactive
+   \-s status

 ### Types of users:
 - regular users that by default have rights only to their own user space /home/<user>